 If you are a full-time student and have been admitted late or are registering late, please consult with the Graduate Students' Union on whether it will be possible to opt into the health and dental insurance plan for your first semester.

 If required, the Off-Campus Housing Office can help you find accommodations in St. John's (students in graduate programs at the Grenfell Campus in Corner Brook can contact Grenfell's Off-Campus Housing Office) .
 If you are an international graduate student, the International Student Advising Office has additional resources: www.mun.ca/isa/housing.

-Step 8. (for international graduate students only) On arrival, visit the International Student Advising Office, submit your study permit to the School of Graduate Studies, and sign up for the English Placement Test (if required).
+Step 8. (for international graduate students only) On arrival, visit the International Student Advising Office and sign up for the English Placement Test (if required).

 If you are receiving funding from a graduate assistantship, you will require a Social Insurance Number (S.I.N.).
 For more information on social insurance numbers, please visit the following website: http://www.servicecanada.gc.ca/eng/sc/sin/index.shtml.